DiegoBarMor/volgrids/README.md

 * mode to describe grids
 * mode to perform operations on grids: abs, sum, diff, mask...
 * when editing a CMAP file (be it converting it or performing an operation on it), one should be able to specify the key of the relevant grid (instead of GridIO.read_auto arbitrarily deciding to take the first key it finds in the CMAP header)
+* bypass the "large grid" warning when processing an existing large grid with VGTools.

 <!-- ----------------------------------------------------------------------- -->